nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.address_length

     A valid input value must be an `int` in range [3, 5].
-Otherwise a `ValueError` exception is thrown.
 Default is set to the nRF24L01's maximum of 5.
+    Any invalid input value results in a address length of 2 bytes.

+    .. versionchanged:: 2.1.0
+        A `ValueError` exception was thrown when an invalid input value was encountered.
+        This changed to setting the address length to 2 bytes (for possible reverse engineering protocol purposes).

 address()
 ******************************